Rationale for the Gulf War

 The Gulf War began on the 2 August 1990, when Iraq invaded Kuwait.
-The war was fought between the international coalition led by the United States of America against Iraq.
+The war was fought between an international coalition, led by the United States of America, and Iraq.
 Saddam Hussein's rationale behind the invasion is disputed and largely unknown.
 No Iraqi document has ever been discovered explicitly listing these.

 Prelude

 On the 25 April 1990, CENTCOM warned of a regional threat and subsequently increased intelligence.
 On the 21 July, the Iraqi army began to build up on the Iraq-Kuwait border with 3,000 vehicles.
 On the 24 of July, Iraq started upgrading air defenses.
 The National Intelligence Agency (NIA) said that Iraq had enough forces to conduct military operations in Kuwait.
 On the 24 July, U.S. Assistant Secretary of State for Public Affairs, Margaret Tutwiler, told journalists, "We do not have any defense treaties with Kuwait, and there are no special defense or security commitments to Kuwait.'"
 On the 25 July, Saddam Hussein held a meeting with American diplomat April Glaspie.
 During the interview, April said, "we have no opinion on the Arab-Arab conflicts, like your border disagreement with Kuwait" and "we should express no opinion on this issue and that the issue is not associated with America."
 Some historians believe that these comments represented an unwitting green light of Iraq's invasion of Kuwait.
 In response to these accusations, April said, "Obviously, I didn't think, and nobody else did, that the Iraqis were going to take ALL of Kuwait."
 Under testimony, she said, "we foolishly did not realize he was stupid, that he did not believe our clear and repeated warnings that we would support our vital interests."
 By the 31 July, 80,000 soldiers and 20,000 support forces were ready to invade Kuwait.
 On the 1 August, Richard N. Haas told Brent Scowcroft that an invasion was imminent.
 On the 2 August 1990, Iraq invaded Kuwait marking the beginning of the Persian Gulf war.